Employment

 Employment Rate

-decreased by 0.8 percentage points
+increased by 0.6 percentage points

 from a year ago.